Homestay Guidelines for Athletes

 Please keep in mind that you will be living in a family home, and not away on vacation in a hotel where everything is done for you.
 Your homestay family has made a commitment to providing you with a safe and nurturing environment as you adjust to a new country and culture, and it is equally important that you make a commitment to them!
 Remember to always be respectful, polite, thankful, and friendly to all members of your homestay family and respect their privacy.
 Back

-For athletes, payment for your homestay accommodation will be arranged through your sponsoring organization.
+For athletes, payment for your homestay accommodation will be arranged through your sponsoring organization or your family.
+Homestay fees provided by families shall be collected upfront, on a semester by semester basis.
 Back

 Please immediately inform the homestay family of any damages or accidents within their home.
 Athletes must pay for any damages or breakages caused by them or by their visitors.
 Back